technofocus-pte/msfbrcanlytcsrio/Labguide/Usecase 01/Usecase01.md

     Update the code in the **cell** with the following code and click on **▷ Run cell** that appears to the left of the cell upon hover.

+    [!alert]Alert: If you encounter a TooManyRequestsForCapacity issue you may need to wait for 5 minutes or more before retrying the cell.
+In rare circumstances you may need to increase the Fabric Capacity SKU size as well.

     ```
     # Copyright (c) Microsoft Corporation.